drashland/website-v2/docs/drash/v2.x/2_tutorials/5_responses/1_setting_the_body.md

 Below are the built-in body methods on the `response` object and examples of how to use each one in a resource.

-All of the below methods, you are able to pass in a custom response status, and any extra response headers, though these are optional.
+You are able to pass in a custom response status, and any extra response headers for all of the methods below (bar `download()`), though these are optional.
 The status defaults to `200` and the `headers` defaults to an empty array.
 For example, we'll use `json()` for this demonstration: